 Where Does It Come From and What Should You Do?

-Most people with this depressive illness can be helped with treatment
+Most people with this depressive illness can be helped with treatment but you have to be diagnosed correctly first

 #1 An Unquiet Mind – a great book about depression, a remarkable personal testimony: the revelation of her own struggle since adolescence